NDuggan-dev/IMS-JuneSDET-Niall/README.md

 This application has unit tests which have a coverage above 80%.
 If you wish to run these tests open your applcation on command prompt and use command - mvn clean;

+### Deployment

+In order to deploy this application
+* Open up the src of the application in your command prompt
+* Run command mvn package
+* Go to directory target using command cd target (works if git bash terminal)
+* Use command java -jar ims-0.0.1-jar-with-dependencies.jar

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management